 Currently Catherine is involved in First Nations/Aboriginal kidney awareness & education activities, under contract with the Kidney Foundation of Canada, BC Branch.

-Jeff LaPlante is a proud Métis person (Saulteaux and French) from the Red River Valley.
-His origins stem from Red Lake Minnesota, Woodridge Manitoba and Winnipeg, and was raised in Winnipeg and his lived there most of his life.
-Jeff has worked in the fields of human rights, Indigenous self-government, community-based research and advocacy, program development and delivery, and Indigenous health and wellness since graduating from the University of Manitoba in 2001.
+Jeff LaPlante is Métis (Saulteaux and French) from the Red River Valley, Red Lake Minnesota, Woodridge, Manitoba, and Winnipeg.
+Jeff has worked in the fields of human rights, First Nations self-government, First Nations community-based research and advocacy, program development and delivery, and Indigenous health and wellness since graduating from the University of Manitoba in 2001.
 Jeff envisions an expanded reach and network for NADA, based on existing connections and relationships, and looking to extensive partnerships and collaborations with diabetes-related health researchers; programs and services; and community-based practitioners, knowledge-keepers and healers.

 Community Engagement Coordinator